General Americana Catalog

 G1-037.
 [SINGLE ISSUE].
 THE NEW YORK WEEKLY TRIBUNE, June 25, 1853.
 [Complete issue of 8 pages, folio size, published at New York by Horace Greeley]

 Also on page one is "GREAT BRITAIN", "Correspondance of the New York Tribune" almost two columns of financial and political news and analysis, signed in type by the paper's London correspondant KARL MARX.
+He was paid about $4 for each such article, which is said by some to be the only steady income he earned in his lifetime.
 It begins with a discussion of how the rising interest rate - as Marx predicted - will affect Gladstone's policies, and continues with insightful discussions of current affairs.
-Despite the excesses commited in his name by later generations, Marx's analyses of the European economics of his time are unsurpassed.
-Ever contrary and inflexibly opinionated, Marx delighted in declaring to his youtful admirers "I am not a Marxist!"
-Also, news from Gold Rush California, early description of Southern Florida datelined KEY WEST, and more
+Marx's analyses of the European economics of his time are unsurpassed.
+Ever contrary and inflexibly opinionated, Marx delighted in declaring to his youthful admirers "I am not a Marxist!"

 Condition is choice bright very fine . . .
-48.00
+SOLD

 Scarce Southern Almanac